i3-hackathon/bmw-php-sdk/README.md

 Get a list of child entities
 ----------------------------

 If you want to fetch all the entities associated with another entity, you can call the GetBy method.
-For example, if you want to fetch all the events associated with a mojio device.
+For example, if you want to fetch all the events associated with a particular MOJIO device.

 ```php
 use Mojio\Api\Model\DeviceEntity;